tionis/jeff/README.md

  -r, --prompt VALUE=>                        Change the prompt.
 Default: '> '.
 ```

-`jff < $choides` will show the choices, and you can start fuzzy finding.
+`jeff < $choides` will show the choices, and you can start fuzzy finding.
 List of choices starts to narrow on every char.
 There are some special, yet
 standard key combos for navigation: